Haut-Lomami

-Haut-Lomami (French for "Upper Lomami") is one of the 21 new provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
+Haut-Lomami (French for "Upper Lomami") is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Haut-Lomami, Haut-Katanga, Lualaba, and Tanganyika provinces are the result of the dismemberment of the former Katanga province.
 Haut-Lomami was formed from the Haut-Lomami district whose town of Kamina was elevated to capital city of the new province.

 Territories

+Haut-Lomami is divided into 5 territories.